Blackmesa-Canteen/Blackmesa-Canteen/README.md

 ### Hi there 👋

-> I thought what I'd do was, I'd pretend I was one of those deaf-mutes...
-Or shoud I?
+> I am a student of Software enginnering and willing to get an internship or a job.

 - B.E.
 Mechatronic Engineering @ [Harbin Institute of Technology](http://www.hit.edu.cn);
 - Master candidate of Software Engineering @ [The University of Melbourne](https://www.unimelb.edu.au).